bcmk/siren/README.md

 [![Build Status](https://travis-ci.org/bcmk/siren.png)](https://travis-ci.org/bcmk/siren)
 [![GoReportCard](https://goreportcard.com/badge/bcmk/siren)](https://goreportcard.com/report/bcmk/siren)

-This is the Telegram bot notifying you whenever cam models are online.
+This is the Telegram bot notifying you whenever webcasts are online.
-You subscribe to your favorite webcam models with __/add__ command.
+You subscribe to your favorite streamers with __/add__ command.
 We notify you whenever they start broadcasting.
-The bot queries models statuses every minute.
+The bot queries channels statuses every minute.

 Installation
 ------------